malhar-c/Advanced-Arduino-Star-Tracker-OuttaSyllabus/Readme.md

 > **Note:** I've used a diode as temperature sensor as I ran out of thermistors and I was rushing to finish the initial prototype, it worked and I left it as it is, probably have to replace in future, as it's not as accurate and it depends on a ref voltage, which surprisingly in my case varies when I use the external power source, and when I use USB to power the Arduino only (it's not usable when used with USB as temp readings are incorrect).

+## Mechanical construction and Hardware:

+### Barndoor construction

+ - Ply wood planks (around 11 inches) x2 `Note: I've used some lying around pieces of ply woods, any hardwood should work as long as you can work with it... xD`
+ - Hinges with low play x2 (2 inches)

 ## Exact components used (Links):

  1. Arduino: [Nano CH340 Chip Board without USB cable compatible with Arduino (Soldered)](https://robu.in/product/arduino-nano-board-r3-with-ch340-chip-wo-usb-cable-solderedarduino-nano-r3-wo-usb-cable-soldered/)